-1. If the returned check includes a new address:
+- 1. If the returned check includes a new address: - a.

-- a.
 Contact the applicant to verify the address, - b.
-Correct an error(s) or the entire address in the application mailing address by updating the Master Record (not currently available), - c.
-Check to see if there are related changes in the case record (house type, number of rooms, fuel type, etc.), - d.
-Add an HE+ System Note, and - e.
-Resend the check. - 2.
-If the return notice does not indicate a new address and a forwarding address is verified, make any necessary changes by updating the Master Record (not currently available) (see steps above). - 3.
-If the return notice does not indicate a new address and no forwarding address is established, enter an HE+ System Note.
+Check to see if there are related changes in the case record (house type, number of rooms, fuel type, etc.), - c.
+Add an HE+ System Note, and - d.
+Provide response on findings to the Division - If the returned check does not indicate a new address/forwarding address: - a.
+Try to locate the application to verify the address. - b.
+If the applicant cannot be located after (30) days, notify the Division that the applicant could not be located. - c.
+Add an HE+ System Note